StarKRE22/Atomic/Docs/Entities/UI/EntityCollectionView.md

     - When manually calling `Add(entity)` for a new entity.

 - **Parameters:**
-    - `IEntity entity` — The entity for which the view was created.
+    - `IEntity` — The entity for which the view was created.
-    - `EntityView view` — The created view instance now tracked by the collection.
+    - `EntityView` — The created view instance now tracked by the collection.
 - **Note:** The event **does not fire** if the entity is already displayed in the collection (duplicates are ignored).

 #### `OnRemoved`